civo/kubernetes-marketplace/longhorn/post_install.md

 ### Installation note:

-Longhorn requires a minumum of 3 nodes to function, if you attempt to install Longhorn on cluster smaller than this, it will not function properly.
-If you have installed Longhorn on a cluster that is too small, you will encounrter errors from Longhorn, but you can simply scale the cluster up to a 3 node minimum and the issue will resolve itself automatically.
+Longhorn requires a minimum of 3 nodes to function, if you attempt to install Longhorn on cluster smaller than this, it will not function properly.
+If you have installed Longhorn on a cluster that is too small, you will encounter errors from Longhorn, but you can simply scale the cluster up to a 3 node minimum and the issue will resolve itself automatically.

 ### External access